2donet/2donet.github.io/about.md

  -->

 # Supporting peoples' ideas
-Everybody has multiple different ideas, but also problems with their development.
-Our mission is to promote ideas and help people by discussion, collaboration and sharing resources.
+Everybody has  ideas, but also problems with their development.
+We promote ideas for people to supportem them with a discussion, collaboration and sharing resources.

 ## Network of projects
-We are developing internet place of cooperation.
+We are developing internet place of cooperation, where you (individual, organization or anonymous) can publish an idea for people to develop.
 * **crowdsourcing** is the idea for collaboration of strangers.
-Publishing project to the people allows other to help you: comment, cowork and support
+Publishing project to the people allows them to make them happen: comment, cowork and support.
+Most popular crowdsourcing website is GitHub.com, but people crowdsource also on Facebook.com and Reddit.com.
+As we haven't developed tool for crowdsourcing on 2do.net, we use Github, Facebook, Reddit and [more](/communities)
-* **open source** means that anyone can study your work, help you and use your results
+* 2do.net is a **nonprofit** project **only for nonprofit projects** - we want to support peoples' ideas and develop a system that protects [Intelectuall Property](/ip).
-* We publish only **nonprofit**, as we are also a **nonprofit** project (we want to establish a foundation)
+* **open source** means that anyone can study your work, help you and use it.
+We apply open source in our projects, but content you send to a project might be only used for its development (people won't be able to use your work for their own/other projects)
-* **servers** - we are currently using GitHub's servers, but
+* **servers** - we are currently using GitHub's servers.
+You can share your server with us or donate us money for maintaining servers (GitHub's servers have limited use, which does not allow high traffic and many changes)
-* **verification** - every project must be already published on the Internet for the security reasons.
-In the future we want Users to be able to get verified by Institiutions, Universities, Organizations and other Users.
+* **verification** - every project must be already published on the Internet.
+It allows us to verify if it's a real project.
+In the future we want Users to be able to get verified by Institiutions, Universities, Organizations and other Users. [more about verification]()

 ## Development
 You can [join](), [support](), [comment]() or [contact us]()